sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     > **Note**: It is possible to test if a method on a mock that has been `Setup` has been called (or how many times it was called, or with what arguments it was called) using the Moq `Validate<T>` method.
 It is not necessary for this test.

-1. Right click the `Test_RetrieveMedicines_WhenTwoMeds_InitsCorrectly` test in the Test Explorer window and click **Debug Selected Test**.
+1. Right-click the `Test_RetrieveMedicines_WhenTwoMeds_InitsCorrectly` test in the Test Explorer window and click **Debug Selected Test**.
 When the breakpoint is hit in `HomeViewModel`, press **F10** to step over the call to `_myHealthClient.MedicinesService.GetMedicinesWithDosesAsync`.
 Then hover over the `medicines` object to see its value.

     ![The results of the call to the Mock method](Images/vs-debug-medicines.png "The results of the call to the Mock method")